adamzerner/vue-starter/README.md

 - If you don't want this chat then just get rid of this code.
 - If you do, sign up with Userlike and paste in the correct `<script>`.

+### Google Analytics

+The code to set up Google Analytics is in the router and uses `vue-gtag`.

+- It's only being loaded in production.
+- To finish setting it up you'll need to sign up with Google Analytics, and then set the `VUE_APP_GTAG_ID` environment variable in production.
+- `<cookies-notice>` is being used for GDPR compliance.
+It utilizes LocalStorage.